enrightc/The-Gourmet-Cake-Club/README.md

 # Frameworks, Libraries and Programs Used
 - Bootstrap (version 4.1)
-  - For website design and development.
+  - For website design and developmentof elements such as nabvbr, layouts and the accordion.
 - Google Fonts
   - For importing font styles.
 - Font Awesome